-If the organization is claiming status as a private operating foundation described in section 4942(j)(3) or (j)(5) or if it is a foreign foundation that checked box D2 on page 1, check the box in the heading for Part XI.
+If the organization is claiming status as a private operating foundation described in section 4942(j)(3) or (j)(5) or if it is a foreign foundation that checked Item D2 in the Heading on page 1, check the box in the heading for Part XI.
 You do not need to complete this part.
 See the Part XIV instructions for more details on private operating foundations.